zz31/LostArkLogger_2PC/README.md

 # FAQ
 Q. The file is labeled as a virus in Windows Defender

 A. It seems that some codes have been incorrectly diagnosed as viruses.
-If you're anxious, you can install the vscode yourself and build the source code yourself.
+If you're anxious, you can install the vscode and build the source code yourself.
 I always open all of source code that I upload to the release.

 Q. How do I use it in VM/VPN?